-where n = number of females; j = observations of litter size (L) or inter-birth interval (B) for female i; p = number of observations of L for female i; and k = number of observations of B for female i.
+where n = number of females; j = observations of litter size (L) or inter-birth interval (B) for female i, p = number of observations of L for female i; and k = number of observations of B for female i.
 Note k and p may or may not be equal.
 Cub sex ratio was assumed to be 50:50 and maximum age of female reproduction (w) was set at 27 years (Schwartz et al. 2003).
 Average annual exponential rate of increase was calculated as $r = \log_e \lambda$ (Caughley 1977).
-Lack of mortality in specific sex-age classes limited calculations for many time periods other than those shown here.
+Lack of mortality in specific sex-age classes limited calculations for other time periods.